1. All program documents, study plans, exams, final products and evaluations must be in English, and presented in a typed format.

 3. Policies and Procedures for assessing the progress of students toward their program objectives will be found in Student Handbook.
 At the time of enrollment into a degree program, the student is provided a Student Handbook.

 Before a student begins work at the University, the University shall execute an Enrollment Agreement with the student.
-This is an agreement to purchase a course of instruction, diploma or degree program from the University.
+This is an agreement to purchase a course of instruction from the University.
 Enrollment Agreements are generally not required for purchasing individual courses (up to five courses).

 GRADES / EVALUATION